August 1, 2025

 Greetings from [company name]

-You will be shortly receiving a call on your registered mobile number.
-The call would be from an assigned [company] executive who would attend to your queries.
+You will shortly receive a call on your registered mobile number from an assigned [company] executive who will attend to your queries.
 As far as the security deposit is concerned, if you have submitted a 30-day prior notice request, you are eligible to receive it.
-If you encounter any unwanted or misleading behavior of our staff, I suggest you raise a complaint ticket from the help desk.
-We strive to make our services better for everyone and would not tolerate behavioral inadequacy,

 I appreciate your patience, and please remain connected.